How to select an egg donor: tips from people who've been there

 Common advice is to use the information available to choose a donor whom you feel you could be friends with, someone you would like as a person.
 Consider what’s most important to you and your partner, if you have one.

-You get to choose the appearance and characteristics of the donor based on the information we make available in our database.
+You can choose the appearance and characteristics of the donor based on the information we make available in our database.
 You might at first feel overwhelmed by the idea of making this decision, so taking time to think before you start will help you decide on a suitable match.

 It might help to make a list of what you are looking for, and to narrow down the search based on what is essential and what is simply a nice-to-have; as you go through the process you might find your priorities changing from when you started.
 This is all part of the decision-making process and will help to ensure you find the best match for you.